decamp/fontflinger/README.md

 Does not work with:
 - bitmap fonts

-- ???
+#### Download and Use

-Use:
+A prebuilt version of the app is included: [target/FontFlinger.dmg]("target/FontFlinger.dmg").

-Open aff and drag font files from finder onto top pane.
+After starting app, drag font files from finder into top pane.

 ![Drag fonts onto top pane.](docs/readme/step_import.png)

 Files that were converted successfully will appear in the list.
 They can then be exported to a Java or Latex project.
-(If you just want the converted files, export to java without generated source code).
+If you just want the converted files and nothing else, choose "Java Export -> Export Fonts".

-#### "Export Java"
+####  =Java Export
 ![selecting export java](docs/readme/java_export_wizard.png?raw=true)

 Compile and run example:
-> cd <java_example>
+> cd whatever_directory_you_exported_to
 > javac FontExample.java
 > java FontExample